castwide/vscode-solargraph/README.md

 To go to a method or variable's definition, right-click and select "Go to Definition" from the context menu, or press F12 for the definition at the cursor.

-### Linting/Diagnostics
+### Diagnostics (Linting)

 Solargraph uses RuboCop for diagnostics.
+To enable it, set the `solargraph.diagnostics` configuration to `rubocop`.
+You may also need to `gem install rubocop`.

 Use a .rubocop.yml file in your project's root folder to customize the linting rules.

 To disable diagnostics, change the `solargraph.diagnostics` setting to `false`.